thejasvibr/the_cocktail_party_nightmare/README.md

  *  iii) group geometry : a dictionary with the heading directions and xy positions of all bats in a group.
 Headings refer to the direction a bat is flying in and aiming its sonar beam at.

        orientations : This object has the direction in which each bat was aiming its beam.
 The angles are between 0-360 degrees, with the 0 degrees being at 3 o'clock and increasing in counter-clockwise fashion.
-The orientations object is a Nbats x 1 np.array.The 0th index orientation corresponds to the focal bat.
+The orientations object is a Nbats x 1 np.array.
+The 0th index orientation corresponds to the focal bat.

     ![](docs_imgs/orientations.png)